Arsh-2k/Arsh-2k/README.md

   *A personal website to showcase my projects, skills, and blogs.
 Built using HTML, Tailwind, and JavaScript.*

 - 🌍 [RepVision](https://github.com/Arsh-2k/RepVision)
-  *A A clean, interactive workout web app that helps users follow fitness routines directly through curated YouTube tutorials — all without needing to sign in.
+  *A clean, interactive workout web app that helps users follow fitness routines directly through curated YouTube tutorials — all without needing to sign in.
 Designed to be distraction-free, mobile-friendly, and fast.
 .*

 > 🔄 I’m constantly updating this list as I learn and build.
 Contributions, feedback, or suggestions are always welcome!